ethstorage/swc-doc/core-concepts/soul-gas-token.md

 ## Concluding Remarks

-This proposal outlines a novel approach to lowering the entry barrier into Web3, leveraging SGT as a transitional gas token for Web2 users.
+This article outlines a novel approach to lowering the entry barrier into Web3, leveraging SGT as a transitional gas token for Web2 users.
 By addressing the outlined challenges and focusing on user onboarding experience, we believe SGT can signifiQcantly contribute to the wider adoption of Web3.